John Collins NBA Playoffs Player Props: Hawks vs. Celtics

 John Collins Insights vs. the Celtics

-- This season, John Collins has made 5.1 shots per game, which adds up to 9.8% of his team's total makes.
+- This season, John Collins has made 5.1 shots per game, which accounts for 9.8% of his team's total makes.

-- He's taken 3.4 threes per game, or 9.6% of his team's shots from beyond the arc this season.
+- He's knocked down 1.0 threes per game, or 7.9% of his team's makes from beyond the arc this season.

-- On defense, the Celtics have conceded 111.4 points per contest, which is fourth-best in the league.
+- Defensively, the Celtics are fourth in the NBA, allowing 111.4 points per game.

-- Allowing 44 rebounds per contest, the Celtics are the 18th-ranked squad in the NBA.
+- On the glass, the Celtics are 18th in the NBA, allowing 44 rebounds per contest.

-- In terms of assists, the Celtics have allowed 23.1 per game, second in the league.
+- In terms of assists, the Celtics have given up 23.1 per game, second in the league.

-- In terms of 3-pointers, the Celtics have given up 11.6 makes per contest, fifth in the NBA.
+- Looking at 3-pointers, the Celtics have allowed 11.6 makes per game, fifth in the NBA.

 John Collins vs. the Celtics